MongoDBMongoDB

 Setup

-Supermetal requires a dedicated MongoDB user with appropriate permissions to read data and access change streams.
-The recommended approach is to create a dedicated read-only user.
+Supermetal requires a dedicated MongoDB user with permissions to read data and change streams.

 MongoDB DeploymentMinimum Required Permissions

-Self-managedread role on the mongo database to replicate from
+Self managedread role on the database to replicate from

 MongoDB AtlasreadAnyDatabase role